Discord-Agora/Threads/README.md

 - User Context Menu:
   - **User in Thread**: Ban, unban, share permissions, or revoke permissions for a specific user within a thread

+### Quick Replies

+Messages can be managed by replying with these commands:

+- `del`: Delete the replied message
+- `pin`: Pin the replied message
+- `unpin`: Unpin the replied message

 ## Configuration

 Customize the module by adjusting the configuration variables and constants defined in `main.py`.
 Key configuration options include: